22 Simple Habits That Relieve Holiday Stress and Anxiety

-If you’re facing a panicked rush to get things done, why not hand off some of the to-do list to your spouse?
+If you’re facing a panicked rush to get things done, why not hand off some of the to-do lists to your spouse?
 If you know you’ll never be able to wrap every gift on time or schedule the carpet cleaning you’ve been putting off, recruit help.
 The same goes for holiday meals.
 While it’s true that the host often provides much of the main meal, why not ask people on the guest list to provide a side or dessert?
 Dr. Greenberg advises, “There are no prizes for doing everything on your own.
 Delegate.
 Remember people should come together during the holidays and help each other, right?”
-Check out these 8 ways to loosen the reins and stop being a control freak.

 Know your limits and respect them